dotnet/docs-maui/docs/android/emulator/debug-on-emulator.md

 # Debug on the Android Emulator

 The Android Emulator, installed as part of the **Mobile development with .NET** workload, can be run in various configurations to simulate different Android devices.
 Each one of these configurations is created as a _virtual device_.
 In this article, you'll learn how to launch the emulator from Visual Studio and run your app in a virtual device.
-For more information about how to create and configure a virtual device, see [Android emulator setup](index.md).
+For more information about how to create and configure a virtual device, see [Managing virtual devices with the Android Device Manager](device-manager.md).

 ## Launching the Emulator